 - Peak Season Pricing applicable from July 1-Labor Day

-Puffin Watching Tours in New Harbor
+Puffin Tours in Maine from New Harbor

 “I am proud of the partnership that Project Puffin and Hardy Boat Cruises have developed.
 Since 1986, Hardy Boat Cruises and Audubon naturalists have worked together to bring people close to the birds while providing fun and inspiring narrations about the puffins and other seabirds of Eastern Egg Rock.
 By donating part of the proceeds from each tour to Audubon, Hardy Boat Cruises is helping to insure a sustainable future for this special seabird colony.”